 - A. Participation Permitted: UC Health permits its providers to participate in the Option Act, if they so choose.
-This means that UC Health providers may: (i) perform the duties of an Attending Physician; (ii) perform the duties of a Consulting Physician; (iii) perform the duties of a Mental Health Specialist; (iv) deliver prescriptions for, dispense, and deliver dispensed Aid-In-Dying Drugs; and (v) be present when a patient takes an Aid-In-Dying Drug. - B. Voluntary Participation: Participation in activities authorized under the Option Act and this policy is strictly voluntary.
-Health Care Providers employed or operated by UC Health may choose not to prescribe or dispense Aid in Dying Drugs to their patients. - C. Conditions to Opting Out: A UC Health provider who elects, for reasons of conscience, morality, or ethics, not to engage in activities authorized under the Option Act and this policy is not required to take any action in support of an individual's decision to request, receive, or administer an Aid in Dying Drug and must not be subject to discipline solely for refusing to inform a patient of their rights under the Option Act or for refusing to refer a patient to a Physician who participates in activities authorized under the Option Act and this policy.
-However: - 1.
-Access to Information: Any health care provider who diagnoses a patient with a terminal illness must notify the patient of his or her right to comprehensive information and counseling regarding all other legal end-of-life options and, upon the patient's request, to provide that comprehensive information and counseling or, if the patient is in a UC Health facility, refer the patient to a hospice or other public agency or community organization that specializes in end-of-life care, case management and consultation. - 2.
-Records: A patient who transfers care from a non-participating UC Health provider to a participating provider outside of UC Health in order to obtain an
+This means that UC Health providers may: (i) perform the duties of an Attending Physician; (ii) perform the duties of a Consulting Physician; (iii) perform the duties of a Mental Health Specialist; (iv) deliver prescriptions for, dispense, and deliver dispensed Aid-In-Dying DrugAid-In-Dying DrugAid-In-Dying DrugAid-In-Dying Drug. - B. Voluntary Participation: Participation in activities authorized under the Option Act and this policy is strictly voluntary.
+Health care provider Health Care Providers employed or operated by UC Health may choose not to prescribe or dispense Aid in Dying Drugs to their patients. - C. Conditions to Opting Out: A UC Health provider who elects, for reasons of conscience, morality, or ethics, not to engage in activities authorized under the Option Act and this policy is not required to take any action in support of an individual's decision to request, receive, or administer an Aid in Dying Drug and mustshall not be subject to discipline solely for refusing to inform a patient of theirhis or her rights under the Option Act or for refusing to refer a patient to a physician Physician who participates in activities authorized under the Option Act and this policy.
+However:

+- 1. Access to Information: Any health care provider who diagnoses a patient with a terminal illness must notify the patient of his or her right to comprehensive information and counseling regarding all other legal end-of-life options and, upon the patient's request, to provide that comprehensive information and counseling or, if the patient is in a UC Health facility, refer the patient to a hospice or other public agency or community organization that specializes in end-of-life care, case management and consultation.4 - 2.
+Records: A patient who transfers care from a non-participating UC Health provider to a participating provider outside of UC Health in order to obtain an Aid in Dying Drug must promptly be provided with a copy of their his or her medical records to facilitate the transfer.